gildas-lormeau/zip-manager/README.md

  - multi-core compression/decompression
  - encrypted zip files
  - 4GB+ zip files (i.e. Zip64)
- - support for drag and drop files/directories on desktop
+ - support of drag and drop files/directories on desktop
  - integration in the "Open with..." menu on desktop (see https://developer.mozilla.org/en-US/docs/Web/Manifest/file_handlers)
  - integration with the Share feature on mobile (see https://developer.mozilla.org/en-US/docs/Web/Manifest/share_target)